GeoNode/geonode/docs/basic/settings/index.rst

     Default: `True`

-    Whether the uplaoded resources should downloadable by default.
+    Whether the uploaded resources should downloadable by default.

 DEFAULT_ANONYMOUS_VIEW_PERMISSION
 ---------------------------------

     Default: `True`

-    Whether the uplaoded resources should be public by default.
+    Whether the uploaded resources should be public by default.

 DEFAULT_LAYER_FORMAT
 --------------------